Andrija Mohorovičić: Seismology

-On 8 October 1909 there was an earthquake with its epicenter in the Pokuplje region, 39 km southeast of Zagreb.
-A number of seismographs had been installed beforehand and these provided invaluable data, upon which he made new discoveries.
-He concluded that when seismic waves strike the boundary between different types of material, they are reflected and refracted, just as light is when striking a prism, and that when earthquakes occur, two waves—longitudinal and transverse—propagate through the soil with different velocities.
+On 8 October 1909 an earthquake occurred with its epicenter in the Pokuplje region, 39 km southeast of Zagreb.
+A number of seismographs, installed beforehand, provided invaluable data, which led Mohorovičić to new discoveries.
+He concluded that when seismic waves strike the boundary between different types of material, they are reflected and refracted, just as light is when striking a prism, and that when earthquakes occur, two waves—longitudinal and transverse—propagate through the earth with different velocities.
 By analyzing data from more observation posts, Mohorovičić concluded that the Earth has several layers above a core.
 He was the first to establish, based on the evidence from seismic waves, the discontinuity that separates the Earth's crust from its mantle.
 This is now called the Mohorovičić discontinuity or (because of the complexity of that name) Moho.
 According to Mohorovičić, a layered structure would explain the observation of depths where seismic waves change speed and the difference in chemical composition between rocks from the crust and those from the mantle.
 From the data, he estimated the thickness of the upper layer (crust) to be 54 km.
-We know today that the crust is 5–9 km below the ocean floor and 25–60 km below the continents, which are carried on tectonic plates.
+Geophysicists subsequently determined that the crust is 5–9 km below the ocean floor and 25–60 km below the continents, which rest on tectonic plates.

 Subsequent study of the Earth's interior confirmed the existence of the discontinuity under all continents and oceans.

 Mohorovičić assumed that the velocity of seismic waves increases with the depth.
 The function he proposed to calculate the velocity of seismic waves is called the Mohorovičić law.
-He developed a method for determining earthquake epicenters and constructed curves giving the travel times of seismic waves over distances of up to 10,000 miles from the source.
-He also proposed the construction of a new type of seismograph for recording the ground horizontal movement, but due to lack of funds the project was never realized.
+He developed a method for determining earthquake epicenters and constructed curves giving the travel-times of seismic waves over distances of up to 10,000 miles from their source.
+He also proposed the construction of a new type of seismograph for recording ground horizontal movement, but due to lack of funds the project was never realized.

-As early as 1909 Mohorovičić started giving lectures that both architects and building contractors should follow, ahead of his time setting some of the basic principles of earthquake-resistant design.
-Mohorovičić's theories were visionary and were only truly understood many years later from detailed observations of the effects of earthquakes on buildings, deep focus earthquakes, locating earthquake epicenters, Earth models, seismographs, harnessing the energy of the wind, hail defence and other related elements of the geological body of knowledge known as geoscience.
+As early as 1909 Mohorovičić started giving lectures recommending standards that both architects and building contractors should follow - he was ahead of his time in setting some of the basic principles of earthquake-resistant design.
+Mohorovičić's theories were visionary and were only truly understood many years later from detailed observations of the effects of earthquakes on buildings, deep focus earthquakes, locating earthquake epicenters, Earth models, seismographs, harnessing the energy of the wind, hail-defence and other related elements of the geological body of knowledge known as geoscience.

 Legacy

-Crater Mohorovičić (on the Moon's far side) is named in his honour.
-A gymnasium in Rijeka, Croatia and a school ship in the Croatian Navy are named after him, as was (in 1996) asteroid 8422 Mohorovičıć.
+The crater Mohorovičić on the far side of the Moon is named in his honour (since 1970).
+The Croatian training ship Andrija Mohorovičić (1972) and the Andrija Mohorovičić Gymnasium in Rijeka, Croatia (1992) are named after him, as was the asteroid 8422 Mohorovičıć (in 1996).